Undergraduate research enhances the educational experience of ESU students in all disciplines.

 Research Experiences for Undergraduates: The National Science Foundation funds a large number of research opportunities for undergraduate students through its REU Sites program.
 An REU Site consists of a group of ten or so undergraduates who work in the research programs of the host institution.
 Each student is associated with a specific research project, where he/she works closely with the faculty and other researchers.
 Students are granted stipends and, in many cases, assistance with housing and travel.

 TheURC-PA poster Conference is an educational event allowing the undergraduate students enrolled in Pennsylvania’s colleges and universities to showcase their research talents to the Commonwealth’s key decision-makers.
 All fields of research are encouraged.
 As a participant, you will spend the day in the Pennsylvania Capitol Building, share experiences and ideas with your counterparts from other schools, and enlighten your state legislators on the topics that are important to you and our society.
 When possible, a visit to either the Senate or House Chamber is part of the day’s events.
-The date of the 16th Annual URC - PA will be announced in December of 2017.
+The date of the 16th Annual URC - PA is April 17, 2018.

-The CUR 2018 Posters on the Hill, Washington DC: The Council on Undergraduate Research is pleased to announce submissions for the 22nd annual Poster on the Hill event in Washington, D.C will open September 6th.
+The CUR 2018 Posters on the Hill, Washington DC: The Council on Undergraduate Research accepted submissions for the 22nd annual Poster on the Hill event in Washington, D.C from September 6, 2017 to November 1, 2017.
 This is a competitive event, giving students the opportunity to showcase their research to congressional members, meet with their representatives, and learn about advocacy for undergraduate research.
+The date for the 2018 event will be announced shortly.

 Sigma Xi Grants in Aid of Research: The Scientific Research Honor Society Sigma Xi wards grants of up to $1,000 to students from all areas of the sciences and engineering.
 Students use the funding to pay for travel expenses to and from a research site, or for purchase of non-standard laboratory equipment necessary to complete a specific research project.